Winter Weather, Pop Art, Broom Ball, and All That Laundry

-In addition to our Nest Play Curriculum, our Robins will also continue learning throughout our Take the L.E.A.P. program which highlights the use of active learning experiences to foster letter recognition as outlined in our “Letter Loon” program as well as name recognition as outlined in our “Who Am I?” program.
-In “Letter Loon,” our letters of study for this unit are C/K/E, and in “Who Am I?” we will be identifying our name (and the names of our peers) in various print sources, games, and songs.
+In addition to our Nest Play Curriculum, our Robins will also continue learning throughout our Take the L.E.A.P. program, which highlights the use of active learning experiences to foster letter recognition as outlined in our “Letter Loon” program as well as name recognition as outlined in our “Who Am I?” program.
+In “Letter Loon,” our letters of study for this unit are C/K/E, and in “Who Am I?” we will be identifying our names (and the names of our peers) in various print sources, games, and songs.

 In this unit, our Robins will be exposed and introduced to our Spanish Core Words such as ‘play,’ ‘sleep,’ ‘bathroom,’ and ‘all done,’ as well as our monthly words that accompany our theme of ‘Winter Weather’ in Spanish.
 Children will learn the Spanish words for ‘cold’ frío, ‘jacket’ chaqueta, ‘mitton’ mitón, and ‘winter’ invierno.
 Teachers will use these Spanish words in day-to-day interactions, conversations, songs, and storytelling with our young children to further gain exposure and awareness to offering a form of communication and learning a new language.
 Teachers will provide exposure and repetition through various opportunities for our young children to practice and further explore their newly learned language!